CharminHarmon/CharminHarmon/README.md

 - 👋 Hi, I’m @CharminHarmon
-- 👀 I'm interested in using technology to benefit US all through the inner dials of Tech.
+- 👀 I'm interested in using technology to benefit all through the inner dials of Tech.
-- 🌱 I’m currently learning HTML, PYTHON, and a weird game for Programing.
+- 🌱 I’m currently learning HTML, CSS, PYTHON, and a weird game for Programing.
-- 💞️ I’m looking to collaborate on Simple Projects, Prpjects for my 0st website.
+- 💞️ I’m looking to collaborate on Simple Projects, Projects for my 1st website.
 - 📫 How to reach me brandoncharmon5792@gmail.com

 <!---